eflamm-of-passion/dragon-request/README.md

 ```

 ## TODO

-- make some tests for the SQLite repository
+- update delete in the controller
-- update, delete endpoint
+- add a logger

 ## Architecture

 The application implements the hexagonal architecture.
 <img src="./doc/hexagonal-architecture.svg">